 Put Down (Or At Least Hide) The Selfie Stick

-We know it’s useful when traveling solo so you can put the best possibile photo on Instagram, but after you’re done taking a photo, put the selfie stick away.
-Not only is it illegal in Milan (!) but pretty much nothing screams tourist more than one of these guys tied to the outside of your bag or backpack.
+We know it’s useful when traveling solo so you can put the best possible photo on Instagram, but after you’re done taking a photo, but the selfie sticks away.
+Not only is it illegal in Milan but pretty much nothing screams tourist more than one of these guys tied to the outside of your bag or backpack.

 Speaking Of, Leave Your Backpack In Your Hotel

 We’d be lying if we didn’t say one of the main reasons we wanted to experience Italian culture was through the food.
-As food lovers, we love checking out local markets, so, in Italy we head to the local grocery story to peep all the pastas, snacks, and produce.
+As food lovers, we love checking out local markets, so, in Italy, we head to the local grocery store to peep all the pasta, snacks, and produce.
 We highly recommend you do the same and make time for a grocery store visit since it’s a great way to delve a little deeper into the culture.

 However, there are two things you need to know before you go.
-In the produce section 1.
-You must wear gloves to handle the fruits and veggies (or suffer the wrath of Italians) and 2.
-You must bag and weigh your items.
+First, you must wear gloves to handle the fruits and veggies (or suffer the wrath of Italians).
+Second, you must bag and weigh your items.
 There is a scale provided and each produce has a number, so even if you don’t know the name in Italian you can easily identify it.
 Don’t forget this step, if you go straight to the cash register they will send you right back to the end of the line.

 But Don’t Touch The Produce At The Open Air Market